anolilab/template-sync-action/README.md

     # Otherwise, defaults to `master`.
     template_ref: ''

-    # Extend the default list with eluded files that shouldn't be synced.
+    # Extend the default list with excluded files that shouldn't be synced.
     ignore_list: ''
 ```
 <!-- end usage -->